user923041/TIP/TIP-2/TIP-2 - Cap TARA's Total Supply.md

 In [3], we illustrate that, if staking rate is increasing, then staking yields are given out much faster and the ecosystem reaches maximum supply much faster than if staling rate stays fixed.
 <br><br>

-#### Proposed Variable Values

-Among all the variables, $\ S_m$ and $\ T_r$ are assumptions that need to be defined.
-The remaining variables are naturally occurring.
-We propose the following,

-$\ S_m=12 billion TARA$
-$\ T_r=1 calendar year (365 days) worth of Δt, with Δt=3.7s currently$
-<br><br><br>

-## Rationale
+### Supply Cap Rationale

-Rationale for  Sm:

 The selection of the total supply cap to be 12 billion TARA was done to ensure there’s a relatively smooth transition between the current yield to this future yield.
 In implementing any large change, it’s important to make sure that the transition is gradual, so that all ecosystem participants have time to adjust.
 A selection of 12 billion TARA cap ensures that given the current staking level, the annualized yield would not be too far off from what it is right now.

 Given current staking and supply numbers,

-Sc= 10.246 billion
+- $\ S_c$ = 10.246 billion
-Sm= 12 billion
+- $\ S_m$ = 12 billion
-Dc= 1.968 billion
+- $\ D_c$ = 1.968 billion
-tTr=1 for simplicity, assuming we give out rewards once a year
+- $\ Δt \over T_r = 1$ for simplicity, assuming we give out rewards once a year

-We see that the annualized staking yield rate is,

-YcDc=17.1%

-So this is very close to what stakers and validators expect right now.
+We see that the annualized staking yield rate $\ Y_c \over D_c$ = 17.1%, which is very close to what stakers and validators expect right now.

-Rationale for  Tr:
+### Time Window Factor Rationale

-The rationale for selecting Tr to be 1 calendar year (365 days) worth of t is simply because people are used to thinking in terms of calendar years.
-The smaller Tr is, the faster yields are given out, and vice versa.
-It’s useful to think that, if Dc=Sc for a whole year, that is, the total current supply was to be fully delegated (impossible but let’s assume it is) for a whole year, then all remaining coins from the current supply and the maximum will be given out in a single year.
+The rationale for selecting $\ T_r$ to be 1 calendar year (365 days) worth of $\ Δt$ is simply because people are used to thinking in terms of calendar years.
+The smaller $\ T_r$ is, the faster yields are given out, and vice versa.
+It’s useful to think that, if $\ D_c=S_c$ for a whole year, that is, the total current supply was to be fully delegated (impossible but let’s assume it is) for a whole year, then all remaining coins from the current supply and the maximum will be given out in a single year.

-Consolidated Proposed Yield Curve Design

-Sccurrent total supply
-Smmaximum supply
-Dccurrent total delegation
-treward time window
-Trnumber of time windows for max yields to be given out Yccurrent yield for reward time window

-Yc=Sm-ScDcSctTr

-with,

-Sm=12 billion TARA
-Tr1 calendar year (365 days) worth of t, with t3.7s currently
+<br><br><br>

+## Backwards Compatibility

+This TIP will require a hardfork.
+<br><br><br>

+## Security Considerations

+Security implication is minimal.
+The only potential problem is that, as staking yields decline over time, if transaction fees do not increase accordingly to make up the difference, it may create a disincentive in the ecosystem to stake to and operate validators, leading to a potential loss of decentralization.
+<br><br><br>

+## Copyright

+All Taraxa Improvement Proposals follow the same [license](https://github.com/Taraxa-project/TIP/blob/main/LICENSE).